yig/graphics101-imageprocessing/README.md

 part of the filter that you do use will no longer sum to one.
 You will need to renormalize by dividing by the sum of non-ignored filter values.

+* Do not perform arithmetic operations on a QRgb.
+First extract the components to integers or floating point types.

 * Don't store partial sums in a `QRgb`, which have only 8-bit precision for each channel.
 If your partial sums are real numbers, you would lose a lot of precision if you round after each addition.
 If you are